greatscottgadgets/facedancer/docs/source/facedancer_examples.rst

 .. warning::

-   Facedancer and Cynthion are not currently supported with Windows as the Control Host.
+   Facedancer and GreatFET are not currently supported with Windows as the Control Host.

    Windows is however supported as the Target Host when using Linux or macOS for the Control Host.